 I was raised in blessed circumstances.
 My father was a school teacher, and my mother worked part time to help out financially.
-I was born into a great family heritage that I was taught to love and honor.
 We had a nice three bedroom home with a yard big enough to give us something to do when we complained of boredom.
 We certainly were not rich, but we always had what we needed.
 There were nice clothes and always food on the table.
 Some of the food was the result of our own labors and the canning season.
 I never went to bed hungry or without clean clothes to put on the next day.
+Our home was neat and clean, and everything had its place.

-Our home was nice and we each had our responsibilities to help out around the home to keep it neat and clean.
-I knew growing up that we didn't have a lot of money, but we had enough.
+I knew growing up that we didn’t have a lot of money, but we had enough.
 What I did have was parents who loved to be with their children.
 We spent a lot of time together as a family.
-I had a parent who read to me every night and who helped me feel there was something special about spending time with me.
-I was taught the Gospel during Family Home Evenings, casual discussions, and by example.
+I had a parent who read to me every night and who helped me feel there was something special about me.
 When others teased or made fun, my sanctuary was my home.
 It was a place of peace, security, and love.
 It was a place of learning and growing.
 It was a home.

-After their love for each other, my parents' love of the gospel was perhaps their greatest gift to us as children.
-I grew to understand that I was a child of God, Jesus was my Savior, and Joseph Smith was a Prophet.
-Even through the pains and sorrows of growing up in an imperfect world, I always knew my parents loved me, and thus I understood the love of a Father and Mother in Heaven.
+My parents’ love of the gospel was perhaps their greatest gift to us as children, after their love for each other.
+Through the pains and sorrows of growing up in an imperfect world, I always knew my parents loved me, and thus I understood the love of a Father in Heaven.

-The Prophet Joseph Smith taught, "Friendship is one of the grand fundamental principles of 'Mormonism'; [it is designed] to revolutionize and civilize the world . . . and men to become friends and brothers . . .
-Let us pour forth love-show forth our kindness unto all mankind, and the Lord will reward us with everlasting increase" (Teachings of the Prophet Joseph Smith, p.
+The Prophet Joseph Smith taught, “Friendship is one of the grand fundamental principles of ‘Mormonism’; [it is designed] to revolutionize and civilize the world . . . and men to become friends and brothers . . .
+Let us pour forth love—show forth our kindness unto all mankind, and the Lord will reward us with everlasting increase” (Teachings, p.
 316).